 12. The painting’s location is part of the “Van Gogh Tour” in Arles

-Vincent van Gogh lived well over a year in Arles, and it’s the place that the defining moment of his life took place.
+Vincent van Gogh lived well over a year in Arles, and it’s the place where the defining moment of his life took place.
 Apart from this tragic event, it was a very prolific period for the artist as he created over 300 paintings and drawings here.

 This alone makes Arles one of the most popular destinations for art lovers!